 * * *

 Lester: And then you die, and then you have a vacation on the other side, where you’re far better able to think and immediately have things happen.
 And then you come back into a physical body, and you keep working through this physical body until you’re able to free yourself from the physical body while you’re in the physical body.
 You can never get free of it anywhere else but from within it.

 Question: How did you arrive at the fact that we have to gain realization in the body?
 Why can’t we just die and be realized?

 Lester: Because as long as you are a body, you have very strong convictions that you are a body, and you’re holding it in your mind.
 And you’ll always be a body again and again and again until you let go of the desire to be a body.
 So, it’s while you are in the physical body that you have to let go of all desire to be a physical body.

 Now, that word “desire” is a very powerful word.
 The only reason why we have bodies is because we desire them.
 The only reason why we are limited in any way is because we desire limitations.
 Become desireless and you are unlimited.

 Question: Is it all that we can conceive?
 Do we conceive we have to have a body because we always had one, and so it goes on and on?

 Lester: It’s a matter of choice.
 Whether you face it or not, you’ve chosen to be a body.
 If you will dig within you, you will discover this.

 Keep your attention focused on you.
-If you would do this only for weeks or months, you would get full realization.
-I say “only,” which means not stopping it and looking at, “I am a body with problems.”
+If you would do only this for weeks or months, you would get full Self-realization.
 It would be very quick. (“Letting go of ego”)